 George Orwell's seminal short novel is one of those works that every Middle School or Lower Secondary student must read.
-Discover how Orwell uses animals to explore when the dream of a perfect world meets the reality of human desire, the revolutionary cycle and one revolution in particlar, and human nature, with lessons for us all.
+Discover how Orwell uses animals to explore the meeting of a dream of a perfect world and the reality of human desire, the revolutionary cycle and one revolution in particlar, and human nature, with lessons for us all.

-For Fluent, bilingual (E2L / E1L) or very advanced EFL students; this is not an Engish as a Foreign Language or reading comprehension-type programme
+For fluent, bilingual (E2L / E1L) or very advanced EFL students; this is not an English as a Foreign Language or reading comprehension-type programme

 Duration 16 hours